emqx/emqx-docs/en_US/configuration/listener.md

     - `cacertfile`: PEM file containing the trusted CA (certificate authority) certificates that the listener uses to verify the authenticity of the client certificates.
     - `certfile`: PEM file containing the SSL/TLS certificate chain for the listener.
 If the certificate is not directly issued by a root CA, the intermediate CA certificates should be appended after the listener certificate to form a chain.
     - `keyfile`: PEM file containing the private key corresponding to the SSL/TLS certificate.
+    - `verify`:  Set 'verify_peer' to verify the authenticity of the clients' certificates, otherwise 'verify_none'.
+    - `fail_if_no_peer_cert`: If set to true, the server fails if the client does not have a certificate to send, that is, sends an empty certificate.
+If set to false, it fails only if the client sends an invalid certificate (an empty certificate is considered valid).

 ## Configure WebSocket Listener